Part C – General provisions, financial arrangements and payment terms

 d. all other changes – within thirty (30) days from when it is available on our Website.

-- If we provide you access to Wholesale Fares, you will.
+- If we provide you access to Wholesale Fares, you must

-a. ensure all Wholesale Fares that we offer are packaged with land arrangements booked through you for a minimum of three nights or for the entire duration of the trip if travel is shorter than three nights;
+a. ensure all Wholesale Fares that we offer are packaged with land arrangements booked through you for a minimum of two nights or for the entire duration of the trip if travel is shorter than two nights;

 b. not use Wholesale Fares for Group and/or Conference bookings;